-GK: And now it's time for ADVENTURES IN COMMUNICATION.....(BUSY METROPOLITAN THEME).....today we'll discuss effective ways to ask someone for a personal favor in a case study we call "Picking Up Tiffany At the Airport" ---- Example No. 1.
+GK: And now it's time for ADVENTURES IN COMMUNICATION.....(BUSY METROPOLITAN THEME).....today we're discussing effective ways to ask someone for a personal favor in a case study we call "Finding A Speaker for Tiffany's Graduation" ---- Example No. 1.
 New York.

 (PHONE RING.
 PICKUP)

 SS: Yeah?
 Whaddaya want?

 TR: Doris, listen.
 I got a problem.
 (SS SIGH) It's about Tiffany's graduation.
 I'm supposed to find a graduation speaker.

 SS: But graduation is next Tuesday!

 SS: And after the way you treated me, you expect me to do you a favor? ---- huh? do you?
 I've been in therapy for the past thirteen years, thanks to you, you big weasel.
 You know that?
 If my therapist knew I was even talking to you on the phone right now, he would have a hemmorhage.
 A hemmorhage.
 Dr. Feldman would collapse in shock if he knew that I was talking to you and letting you talk me into doing you a favor.

 TR: Please.
 For me, Doris.
 I need this.

 SS: Okay.
 I'll give the speech.
 But only this once.
 Don't ever ask me to do this again, you hear?